MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 3. Click on STOP again to confirm.
 4. Click on the VM instance's name to open its VM instance details screen.
 5. Click on EDIT (pencil icon).
-6. Scroll down to the bottom of the page and select Compute Engine default service account from Service account dropdown.
+6. Scroll down to the bottom of the page and select Compute Engine default service account from the Service account dropdown.
 7. Select Allow full access to all Cloud APIs for Access scopes.
 8. Click on Save.
 9. Now, restart the VM by clicking on Start at the top of the VM instance details screen page.